tylerdobson/tylerdobson/README.md

 - **AI Second Brain Command Center:** uses Obsidian as a source of truth for raw sources, processed notes, permanent insights, project evidence, resume bullets, interview stories, and weekly execution.
 - **Claude Code + Codex workflow:** separates synthesis and writing from validation, testing, Git hygiene, and reproducibility checks so no single tool is trusted as the final reviewer.
 - **Research intake automation:** captures PDFs, job postings, articles, and ChatGPT outputs into a structured review pipeline before they become project or career evidence.
-- **Portfolio packaging workflow:** turns private project artifacts into sanitized, GitHub-ready repositories with documented limitations, tests, and a public-readiness checklist.
+- **Portfolio packaging workflow:** turns private project artifacts into sanitized, documented limitations, tests, and a public readiness checklist.

 ---